CAPIBARA3/cosmology/README.md

 # Cosmology
-Repository for the [GRB Cosmolgy Research Iniative](https://capibara3.github.io/research/grb_cosmology.html) within the CAPIBARA Collaboration.
-This repository contains preliminar code for data analysis and cosmology research.
-The repository is divided into the following directories:
+Repository for the [GRB Cosmology Research Initiatve](https://capibara3.github.io/research/grb_cosmology.html) within the [CAPIBARA](https://github.com/capibara3) Collaboration.
+This repository contains code for general cosmology status review and for specifically GRB-related distance measurements.
+The repository is divided into the following sub-directories:

-* `comparingH0`: code for the comparison of different $H_0$ results and studying the Hubble Tension, aka Crisis in Cosmology.
+1. `lit-review`: code for plotting of main cosmological parameters (e.g. $H_0$, $\Omega_m$, $\Omega_{DE}$) from literature data $\implies$ Hubble Tension :).
-* `gw`: code to study the characteristics of GRB Gravitational wave counterpart detections.
+2. `gw`: computing characteristics of GRB gravitational wave (GW) counterpart detections.
+3. `friedmann`: my Python version of [gcanasherrera/calculadoracosmologica](https://github.com/gcanasherrera/calculadoracosmologica), computing different cosmological distances and times using the friedmann eqs.
-* `simulations`: code from previous project, cosmological simulations using astropy models.
+3. `simulations`: code from previous project, cosmological simulatiosn using `astropy` methods.

 You can check the research initiative description in the [project's website](https://capibara3.github.io/research/GRB_cosmology.html).
 You'll find a contact also there, feel free to reach out!